IMPORTANT INFORMATION...

 Make sure to prepare for cold nights and warm days.

-For protection against the sun, it is recommended to wear loose kaftan-type clothing that covers the legs, especially when wearing shorts.
+For protection against the sun, loose kaftan-type clothing that covers the legs, especially when wearing shorts, is recommended.
 This garment can also be worn on the shoulders for added protection.
-It is essential to have a good, wide-brimmed hat that provides neck protection.
+A good, wide-brimmed hat that provides neck protection is essential.
 Thin, lightweight shirts and long pants are necessary for both men and women to shield themselves from the sun.

 Which boots or shoes should I wear for walking?

-Each person has their own preferences when it comes to walking shoes, but we have noticed the importance of carrying a pair of sturdy sandals to walk in.
-This allows you to continue walking while giving any chafed areas on your feet caused by boots or walking shoes a chance to recover before they turn into blisters.
+Each person has their preferences when it comes to walking shoes, but we have noticed the importance of carrying a pair of sturdy sandals.
+This allows you to continue walking while giving any chafed areas on your feet caused by boots or shoes a chance to recover before they become blisters.

 To protect your feet, it is important to have lightweight, soft, and flexible boots or walking shoes.
-Ankle-high boots provide ankle support for mountain trails, but for the Tankwa Caminos, good hiking or walking shoes may be the better choice.
+Ankle-high boots provide ankle support for mountain trails, but good hiking or walking shoes may be the better choice for the Tankwa Caminos.

 Which walking socks should I choose?

 Walking socks are just as important as boots or shoes.
-It is crucial to purchase proper "blister" socks.
-Take your socks with you when buying shoes or boots to ensure the right size for your feet (some hikers prefer buying a size bigger).
+Proper "blister" socks are crucial.
+Take your socks when buying shoes or boots to ensure the right size for your feet (some hikers prefer purchasing a size bigger).
 These socks are available at most sportswear stores.
-Buy enough pairs to change socks more than once a day, as walking with wet socks can cause blisters.
+Buy enough pairs to change socks more than once daily, as walking with wet socks can cause blisters.

 Before using new socks, rinse them and make sure you are not allergic to them by wearing them before starting the Tankwa Caminos.
 Also, bring along more than one pair of silk stockings, either full-length or calf-length.
 Before setting off on your daily walk, apply Vaseline generously to your feet.
 Wear silk stockings underneath your walking socks to reduce friction between your footwear and feet.